-I’m not trying to become a mega-triathlete, I’m just trying to close my laptop and put on my athletic clothes more consistently and get my heart-rate up for a little bit.
-Fitting in any kind of exercise takes me from feeling good to feeling great.
+In my case, I’m not trying to become a mega-triathlete – I’m just trying to close my laptop and put on my athletic clothes more consistently and get my heart-rate up for a little bit.
+Fitting in any kind of exercise is a win.

 As far as fitness goes, it really is the small and consistent actions that make the most difference for me, especially when it’s something I can keep up long-term, even if it means adjusting frequently for school and work schedules, weather, and holidays.

-I don’t want fitness or eating to be something that’s stressful or frustrating for me; I want them to be a part of my life that I really enjoy and that make my life better.
+I don’t want exercising to be something that’s stressful or frustrating for me; I want it to be a part of my life that I really enjoy and that makes my life better.